ivailopapazov/movie-magic-sept-2025/README.md

  - [x] Redirect after creation
  - [x] Add unique if for each cerated movie
 ### Details
+ - [ ] Add navigation button for detail page
+ - [ ] Add route with param for details page
+ - [ ] GetOne movie from service
+ - [ ] Find movie by id from model
+ - [ ] Render details page with dynamic data

 ### Search
 ### Bonuses